-When Iqbal Sikander name comes, the first call that comes into mind is the 1992 World Cup.
-He was the lucky part of the Pakistan squad that won the World Cup 1992.
-His full name is Muhammad Iqbal Sikander, was born December 19, 1958, in Karachi.
-The initial education he has received from St. Patrick’s High School, Karachi.
+When Iqbal Sikander name comes up, the first call that comes into mind is the 1992 World Cup.
+He was the lucky part of the Pakistan squad that won the World Cup in 1992.
+His full name is Muhammad Iqbal Sikander, was born on December 19, 1958, in Karachi.
+His initial education was received at St. Patrick’s High School, Karachi.

 Muhammad Iqbal Sikander was first picked in the 1992 world cup, and then never selected again for Pakistan nor in Tests or in ODI’s.
 Imran Khan has immense faith in the potential of his leg spins bowling.
 Who had brilliant domestic records?
-Imran Khan preferred him over Abdul Qadir, and force selectors to include him in the touring party.
-The little Mushtaq Ahmad was the first choice on that tour.
-Unfortunately, he didn’t perform to Imran’s and selector’s expectations and played only four ODI’s on that tour with 3 three wickets under his belt.
+Imran Khan preferred him over Abdul Qadir and forced selectors to include him in the touring party.
+Little Mushtaq Ahmad was the first choice on that tour.
+Unfortunately, he didn’t perform to Imran’s and the selector’s expectations and played only four ODI’s on that tour with 3 three wickets under his belt.

 Iqbal Sikander’s action was quite high and effective in all forms of cricket.
 His potential to break on all surfaces is added ability.
 Needn’t say, that he was completely unluckily to pick at the age of 33, and his peak period might have gone.
 He never tested for any format.
 He spent so many years in England playing for different leagues.
 In 2001 Iqbal Sikander grabbed more than 100 wickets for playing Leigh Cricket in the Liverpool Competition.

 In Jan 1991 playing for Karachi Whites, in a List-A match against Peshawar, created history with his exceptional bowling by recording 6.2 – 3 – 7 – 7, as no other bowler has ever taken 7 wickets in a List-A game for the cost of fewer runs.